benjymous/annotations/sandman/sandman.19.md

 - Ian Lance Taylor (ian@airs.com) did some research into the order of Shakespeare's early plays.
 - <toth@puli.bke.hu> provided more info on Wendel
 - Ralf Hildebrandt added more details.
+- Richard Munn added another note about the true real-world location of Wendel's Mound.